 With an aim to foster more holistic and informed urban governance, this project, was an effort to develop an integrated platform for decision making and planning to bring all relevant stakeholders and interest groups together.
 The proposed model of integrated governance was envisaged at two levels:

-The project demonstrates how a more coordinated and collaborative process of decision-making can be designed to deal better with intersecting challenges of urban development, water and waste management in Metropolitan Chennai.
-Lessons learnt through the process will offer a strategic blueprint for Chennai and other cities across India interested in fostering integrated governance for meeting sustainable development goals.
+The project demonstrated how a more coordinated and collaborative process of decision-making can be designed to deal better with intersecting challenges of urban development, water and waste management in Metropolitan Chennai.
+Lessons learnt through the process offer a strategic blueprint for Chennai and other cities across India interested in fostering integrated governance for meeting sustainable development goals.